Trump asks why Obama didn't 'do something about Russian meddling'

 Republicans shared similar sentiments following the indictment, with California Rep. Devin Nunes arguing that “the Obama administration failed to act on the [House Intelligence Committee’s] warnings.”
 Nunes said he’s warned of Russia’s possible “influence” on campaigns since 2014.

-Former U.S. Rep. Jason Chaffetz, R-Utah, who’s now a Fox News contributor, also suggested that the former administration failed to address Russian meddling when provided the intelligence.
+Former U.S. Rep. Jason Chaffetz, R-Utah, now a Fox News contributor, also suggested that the former administration failed to address Russian meddling when provided the intelligence.
 The indictment shows that former CIA Director John Brennan and former National Intelligence Director James Clapper “weren’t on top” of the Russia threat, Chaffetz argued.

 Trump also criticized his national security adviser, H.R.
 McMaster, on Saturday after the official said the indictments undeniably showed that Russians meddled in U.S. elections.